izgzhen/iris-coq/ProofMode.md

   proof mode terms below.
   If the applied term has more premises than given specialization patterns, the pattern is extended with `[] ... []`.
-As a consequence, all unused spatial hypotheses move to the last premise without an explicit specialization pattern.
+As a consequence, all unused spatial hypotheses move to the last premise.

 Context management
 ------------------